ajalex114/devnotes/_posts/2021-08-28-Guid-Gen-Web-App.md

 I was quite happy with Blazor.
 It seemed very simple, but then it struck me.
 You cannot achieve everything with plain old `C#`.
 You need `Javascript` for certain tasks.
 In my case, I wanted to add a button to copy the GUID to clipboard.
 I found it tricky to find it in `C#` which works in `Blazor`.
 Javascript seemed like the right way to go.
 But that brought together another question.
 How do I execute Javascript functions?
 I was not able to add `<script>` tag in the same page.
 I did some digging and found that we can execute `Javascript` function from inside the `C#` code itself.
 Its fairly _simple_.
-I will try and write-up an article on how to achieve this separately.
+I have written a separate <a href="{{ site.baseurl }}/posts/Invoke-Javascript-In-Blazor/">article</a> on this.

 Rest was simple, make the page look good.
 I got some help from my sister who is a frontend developer.
 We played around with `CSS` and got it right.